Gregg Araki: Subsequent efforts

 Araki's next feature was the stoner comedy Smiley Face (2007), featuring Anna Faris, Adam Brody, and John Krasinski, written by Dylan Haggerty.
 It marked a stark change from the dark, heavy drama of Mysterious Skin, a change purposely planned by Araki.
 It received very favorable reviews, with some describing it as another of Araki's potential cult classics.

 Kaboom marked Araki's tenth film and made its premiere at the 2010 Cannes Film Festival.
 It was awarded the first ever Queer Palm for its contribution to lesbian, gay, bisexual, and transgender issues.

 Araki followed that film with White Bird in a Blizzard (2014), which was given limited release to mixed reviews.
 Araki returned to television with the 2019 series Now Apocalypse, co-executive produced by Gregory Jacobs and Steven Soderbergh on Starz.

-Araki's next film, the comedy/thriller I Want Your Sex, will star Olivia Wilde, Cooper Hoffman, and Charli XCX.
+Araki's next film, the comedy/thriller I Want Your Sex, stars Olivia Wilde, Cooper Hoffman, and Charli XCX.
 The screenplay was written by Araki and Karley Sciortino.
+The film premiered at the Sundance Film Festival on January 23, 2026, and was released theatrically in the United States on July 31, 2026.

+On September 16, 2026, it was reported by Deadline, that Araki's newest project is a black comedy entitled The Decline of Fucking Western Civilization, had cast Ashton Kutcher and Alison Brie, with Jesse Williams in talks.